-Akebia Therapeutics, Inc. is a biopharmaceutical company headquartered in Cambridge, Massachusetts, focused on delivering innovative therapies to patients with kidney disease through hypoxia-inducible factor (HIF) biology.
-Akebia has completed Phase 2 development of its lead product candidate, vadadustat (formerly AKB-6548), an oral therapy for the treatment of anemia related to chronic kidney disease (CKD) in both non-dialysis and dialysis patients.
-Enrollment in the PRO2TECT Phase 3 program in NDD-CKD patients commenced in late 2015 and the INNO2VATE Phase 3 program in DD-CKD patients is expected to commence in 2016.
-Akebia's second product candidate, AKB-6899, is expected to commence clinical development in 2016.
+Akebia Therapeutics, Inc. is a biopharmaceutical company headquartered in Cambridge, Massachusetts, focused on delivering innovative therapies to patients with kidney disease through hypoxia-inducible factor biology.
+Akebia's lead product candidate, vadadustat, is an oral therapy in development for the treatment of anemia related to chronic kidney disease in both non-dialysis and dialysis patients.
+Akebia has commenced its vadadustat Phase 3 program, which includes the PRO2TECT studies for non-dialysis patients with anemia secondary to chronic kidney disease and INNO2VATE studies for dialysis dependent patients.
 For more information, please visit our website at www.akebia.com.